 Recently, while brainstorming with a reader who needed to supplement her regular full-time job, I made a quick list of the ways I’ve done that in my life.
 I wanted to help her discover what she does well that others might pay her to do for them.

-PROCESS SERVER.
 I worked as an independent process server for a company that attorneys hire to have subpoenas delivered in their civil cases.
-Whenever I had a couple of hours to spare, I’d pop into the office, pick up a stack of subpoenas and head out to attempt to “serve” unsuspecting defendants in civil law suits.
+Whenever I had a couple of hours to spare, I’d pop into the office, pick up a stack of subpoenas and head out to attempt to “serve” unsuspecting defendants in civil lawsuits.

-My mission was to locate the defendant then address said person by name (Laura … Laura Smith?).
+My mission was to locate the defendant then address the said person by name (Laura … Laura Smith?).
 By law, I was required to make sure I had eye contact, wait for that look of “knowing” and then hand off the document.
-Even if the person refused it, turning to walk (run?), I could legally assert that I had completed the mission.
+Even if the person refused it, turning to walk (run) away, I could legally assert that I had completed the mission.

-PIANO TEACHER.
 I got started young at age 15 as a student teacher in a music academy.
 I loved it—not so much the teaching, but the $5 per lesson.
 My little students did well and soon I was teaching on my own, at home after school.
-Teaching private piano lessons was the way I paid my way through college.
-At one point I had 72 students, giving each one a 30-minute lesson per week.

 You may hate ironing men’s shirts, but love to do something else that your peers would pay you to do for them.
 Figure it out.
 Then make sure you beat their expectations and the price they would pay elsewhere.